stanulilic/stanleyulili.com-old/_posts/2019-08-17-how-to-install-python-on-windows.md

 2\.
 After the Windows command line opens, type the **python** command on the prompt and you should see something like the screenshot below:

 ![python work on cmd](/assets/images/posts/2019-08-17-install-python-on-windows/python-works.jpg)

+Congratulations, you have now successfully installed Python on your system.